isomerpages/moe-sst/_about-sst/Student's Code of Conduct.md

 SST students will:

 * Respect and strictly abide by the laws of Singapore.
-* Respect the Nation.
-Students who are citizens of Singapore  must sing the National Anthem and recite the National Pledge.
+* Respect the Nation: Students who are citizens of Singapore  must sing the National Anthem and recite the National Pledge.
 Students will recite the pledge with their right fists placed over their left chest.
 * Respect and adhere to the rules and regulations of SST.
 * Practice situational awareness and conduct themselves appropriately out of consideration for others.
 * Treat all with courtesy and use appropriate language to communicate on all platforms.